 Sea

-In coastal environments, sediments are deposited along or near a coastline by low energy waves that can no longer support their sediment load.
+In coastal environments, sediments are deposited along or near a coastline by low-energy waves that can no longer support their sediment load.
 Material carried by the sea is washed up by the water and begins to build up along the coastline, creating beaches and other coastal features such as spits and shoals.
-Beaches change and move by the combined action of tides, waves and currents and can loose or gain sand from season to season, in some cases with sand disappearing altogether leaving behind heavier cobbles.
+Beaches change and move by the combined action of tides, waves and currents and can lose or gain sand from season to season.
+Soetimes the sand disappears completely, leaving behind heavier cobbles.

 Weathering